surniaulula/wpsso/readme.txt

 = 5.0.0-dev.2 =

 (2019/06/18) Added checks for missing WooCommerce page selections.
-Removed integration support for the Yotpo Social Reviews for WooCommerce plugin.
+Removed support for the Yotpo Social Reviews for WooCommerce plugin.
 Renamed the 'gpl' library sub-folder to 'std'.

 = 4.31.4 =